bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ₿) This certainly has a place in the discussion of relative correlation/anticorrelation and who's leading who.

+💸) This could be taken to a place like "which degrees are most popular vs which have the best ROI?"

 7. Cost/Money rankings

 ₿) Pretty self-explanatory.
 Will I be better off just buying bitcoin or looking for an alt?

+💸) Also pretty self-explanatory.
+Is student debt still a good financial decision?

 ## Misconceptions